dazinator/dazinator.github.io/source/_posts/2014-12-22-crm-plugin-generated-values-and-reducing-roundtrips.md

 ---

 ## Setting the Scene
-Let's imagine we have an application that's on a seperate server to the CRM web server, and that latency between our server and the CRM web server is not negligible.
+Imagine we have an application that uses the CRM SDK.
+It needs to:

-We want our application to perform lightning fast, and so we look at ways we can minimise the number of request / response (roundtrips) that our application makes to CRM.

-## SuperDuper CRM Solution
-As part of our `SuperDuper` CRM solution, we have a plugin on the `account` entity that:

-- Runs synchronously on create
-- Generates a reference number for the account.
+1. Create a contact in crm.
+2. Get the reference number that was just generated as a result of the plugin that fired on the create.

-## The Goal
+## The "I don't care about network latency method!"

-Now, using the SDK, how can you create a new `account` and get access to the newly generated reference number, all in one round trip to the CRM server?
-I'll show you.
+The 'I don't care about network latency' way of dealing with this is to just do 2 seperate Requests (roundtrips) with the CRM server.

+1. Create the new account and get the ID returned.
+2. Retrieve the account via the Id, along with the values that you need.

+This approach is no longer the optimal method where latency is a concern, as it incurs the penalty of making two roundtrips accross the network to the CRM server, where 1 is possible.

+Let's now have a look at the "I'm running on a 56k modem method"
 <!-- more -->
-Now

-The application needs to:

-1. Create a contact in crm
-2. Get the reference number that was generated as a result of the create (perhaps it displays it in a UI).

-## Multiple Roundtrips - The 'Historical' Way!
-The historical way of dealing with this is to do 2 seperate roundtrips with CRM:

-1. Create the account
-2. Retrieve the account (with the generated values that you need)

-This approach is now no longer optimal where latency is a concern, as it incurs the penalty of making two roundtrips accross the network to the CRM server.

-## Enter ~~the Dragon~~ this weeks pro tip!
+## The "I'm running on a 56k modem method" - this weeks pro tip!
 For quite some time now - as of `CRM 2011 Update Rollup 12 - (SDK 5.0.13)` you can utilise the [Execute Multiple](http://msdn.microsoft.com/en-gb/library/jj863604(v=crm.5).aspx) request to do this kind of thing in one roundtrip with the CRM server.

-Here is an example of doing this:
+Here is an example of creating an account, and retrieiving it in a single round trip:

 ``` csharp
  				 // Create an ExecuteMultipleRequest object.